Department of Health

 • does not identify itself as a newsagent through external or internal branding and only sells local, state and national/daily/weekly newspapers

-• is certified by the Secretary of the Department of Health & Human Services.
+• is certified by the Secretary of the Department of Health.

-• Certification is ongoing unless the tobacco retailing business ends or moves to another premises.
-Certification also ends if the original applicant is no longer carrying on the business.
+• Certification ends if a business ends, moves or if the original application is no longer running the business.

 Health.vic